 forthcoming from Black Dog & Leventhal

 Rock She Wrote: Women Write About Rock, Pop and Soul co-edited with Ann Powers

 Kembrew McLeod is a Professor of Communication Studies at the University of Iowa.
 He has published and produced several books and documentaries about music and popular culture, and his writing has appeared in the New York Times, Los Angeles Times, Washington Post, Slate, Salon, SPIN, MOJO and Rolling Stone.
 Kembrew’s documentary Copyright Criminals aired on PBS’s Emmy Award-winning Independent Lens series, his 2007 book Freedom of Expression® received an American Library Association book award, and his 2014 book Pranksters received a “Best of the Best Books You Should Know About” designation from the American Association of University Presses.
-He recently was awarded a National Endowment of the Humanities Public Scholar Fellowship to support his next book, The Pop Underground: Downtown New York in the Sixties and Seventies, From Warhol to Blondie, which builds on research done for his book on Blondie’s Parallel Lines in Bloomsbury’s 33 1/3 series.
+He recently was awarded a National Endowment of the Humanities Public Scholar Fellowship to support his next book, The Pop Underground: Downtown New York City and the literary punks, renegade artists, DIY filmmakers, mad playwrights, and rock ’n’ roll glitter queens who revolutionized culture, which builds on research done for his book on Blondie’s Parallel Lines in Bloomsbury’s 33 1/3 series.
 He is based in Iowa City.

 Blondie’s Parallel Lines (33 1/3)

 Cutting Across Media: The Politics of Appropriation and Interventionist Collage with Rudolf Kuenzli